PeFox/DySeq_script/README.md

 # If the original data.frame containes a ID-variable, the following can be used:
 ID<-mydata$code             # stores the ID-variable in the object ID my.trans[[which(ID==129)]]  # inspects the dyad with ID=129

+# If relative frequencies are preferred for single case analysis, just divide the transition table by its sum.
+# The following shows an example for the 41th transition table, which belongs to the couple with ID 129.
+# round(x,3) rounds the frequencies to three digits
+round(my.trans[[41]]/sum(my.trans[[41]],3)
 ```